 Depending on how long ago the divorce was finalized, there is a remote change that someone can go back to family court to request the name change.
 For example, did the original Petition or Answer check the box for a request for name change?
 If so, then this issue has not been resolved.
 That would...Read more »

 A good book for your friend to purchase is Nolo's "Temporary Guardianship for Care of a Minor. (http://www.nolo.com/products/temporary-guardianship-for-care-of-minor-pr....)
-It addresses issues exactly like the ones listed on your question, vis-a-vis, taking care of your friend's minor children for...Read more »
+It addresses issues exactly like the ones listed on your question, vis-a-vis, taking care of your friend's...Read more »

 There are "judgments" and "stipulated judgements".
 A stipulated judment means that the parties, not the court, resolved the issue.
 The "judgment" part of the phrase, in basic terms, means that the Court approved the agreement you reached with the other parent.
-When put together, the phrase, as...Read more »
+When...Read more »

 Noticed this question has not been answered, so thought I would respond if the question is still relevant.
 First, not sure why you feel you need to file for guardianship of your daughter.
 Sounds like there might be a few issues going on that you are not identifying in this question.
 For example,...Read more »

 You are asking a loaded question because there are many procedural issues and substantive issues related to discovery.
 First, and foremost, an objection must be made timely.
 Timely means 30 days from when the documents were "served."
-The term "served" is a legal term that means the day the clock...Read more »
+The term "served" is a legal term that...Read more »

 My ex husband needs child care for his weeks when he has our son however I do not need childcare for the weeks when I have our son (we have 50/50), I continued paying it for the remainder of this school year however I no longer wish to pay for something I do not use. am I legally responsible to pay...
 Read more »